NightWalker110/CPP-Programs/README.md

 18. Program to use switch statement.
 Display Monday to Sunday.
 19. Program to display arithmetic operator using switch case.
 20. Program to swap two values using functions.
-21. Program to calculate area of a circle using functions
+21. Program to calculate area of a circle using functions.
-22. Display Fibonacci Series Using Recursion
+22. Display Fibonacci Series Using Recursion.
-23. Find G.C.D for two integers using recursion
+23. Find G.C.D for two integers using recursion.
-24. Calculate the x^y using recursion
+24. Calculate the x^y using recursion.
-25. Find sum of natural numbers using recursion
+25. Find sum of natural numbers using recursion.